-"Providers" are doctors and other health care professionals licensed by the state to provi medical services and care.
-The term "providers" also includes hospitals and other health of facilities. □ "Network providers" are the doctors and other health care professionals, medical groups hospitals, and other health care facilities that have an agreement with us to accept our pay and your cost-sharing amount as payment in full.
+- □ "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
+The term "providers" also includes hospitals and other health care facilities. - □ "Network providers" are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
-The providers in our network bill us direct care they give you.
-When you see a network provider, you pay only your share of the cost their services. ment tly for □ "Covered services" include all the medical care, health care services, supplies, equipme and prescription drugs that are covered by our plan.
-Your covered services for medical callisted in the benefits chart in Chapter 4.
+The providers in our network bill us directly for care they give you.
+When you see a network provider, you pay only your share of the cost for their services. - □ "Covered services" include all the medical care, health care services, supplies, equipment, and prescription drugs that are covered by our plan.
+Your covered services for medical care are listed in the benefits chart in Chapter 4.
 Your covered services for prescription drugs are discussed in Chapter 5.